FREAS-tools/freas-analyzer-validity/README.md

 The rules are divided into three categories depending on the type of analysis they perform:

 **Semantic Rules Analysis**
   * verifies if the provided model is in accordance with BPMN4FRSS semantic rules.
-If the model violates any of the rules, the tool returns **Errors** that indicate the concrete problem and can help users remedy the issue.
+If the model violates any of the rules, the tool returns **Errors** that indicate the concrete problem and can help users fix the issue.

 **Semantic Hints Analysis**
   * provides recommendations for improving the model.
 Violating these rules results in **Warnings** but does not affect the model's validity.
 Nevertheless, compliance with these rules is highly recommended, as their violation can indicate potential weaknesses.

 **Evidence Quality Analysis**
   * checks whether the employed forensic-ready controls are sufficient to yield reliable and relevant potential evidence in case of an incident.
-  To simulate an incident, the user can mark a concrete **Data Store** or a **Flow Object** from the model as compromised, i.e., provide the **id** of a specific element within the analysis input. \
+  To simulate an incident, the user can mark a concrete **Data Store** or a **Flow Object** (Task or Event) from the model as compromised, i.e., provide the **id** of a specific element within the analysis input. \
   In both cases, analysis output is a list of Data Store elements that contain potential evidence.
 Stored potential evidence can hold information to help detect the inconsistency between incident related data.